 If you are like most HOA's, you have put aside money in your Reserve account regularly; however, the project could cost more than what you have saved.
 Plus, it would be dangerous to deplete the reserves in the event there is an emergency in the future.
 Obtaining a loan can get the job done faster, lessen the strain on your reserve account, and allow the Association to pay overtime to lessen the strain on the homeowners.

 This is not always the most straightforward task, and it can take some time.
 Here are some initial questions and answers to help you decide if your Association should seek a loan and how to get started:

 - What is the entire scope of the project?

 Ask questions, this will help start the process.
 Your next course of action will depend on the answers to these questions.
 Maybe you will need to start with amending the documents and cleaning up delinquencies.
 Or perhaps you just need to amend the budget and set a special meeting for the homeowners.
 Feel free to reach out to your local banker with questions or concerns.

 A little about me, I have been a banker at Citywide Banks for the last 15+ years.
 I take care of the HOA portfolio at Citywide Banks and have experience lending to Associations across Colorado.
 I have sat on an HOA board for eight years and have experienced a lot (embezzlement, large million-dollar capital improvement projects, insurance claims, etc.)!
 We are creative at meeting the needs of the community.
 Citywide Banks prides itself on being a Community Bank, helping communities across Colorado.
 I am always happy to help and share my experiences and knowledge.
 Feel free to contact me at firstname.lastname@example.org

 Click here for email

-Did you see us on HOA Line 9?Need more resources?
+Did you see us on HOA Line 9?
+Or hear about us on CPR?Need more resources?